EladMe1/Jazz-Jackrabbit/README.md

-# Jazz Jackrabbit - Adventure Game
+# Jazz Jackrabbit - Game

 ## Table of Contents
 1. [About](#about)